 TRIKORA: WHEN SUKARNO DECLARED WAR ON WEST PAPUA

-1. Foil the Dutch puppet state of West Papua.
+1. Crush the Dutch-backed puppet state in West Papua.

-2. Raise the Indonesian Red and White Flag in West Papua.
+2. Raise the Indonesian red and white flag over West Papua.

 3. Prepare for general mobilization.

-Obviously, Indonesia has failed to prove itself better than the Dutch colonial regime.
-Therefore, rather than being scorned by the international community, it would be better for Indonesia to decolonize West Papua as soon as possible.
-To quote Jesuit Father Frans Magnis Suseno: "The situation in Papua is bad and shameful.
-That's why it's closed to foreign media.
+Jesuit Father Frans Magnis Suseno captured it best: “The situation in Papua is bad and shameful.
+That’s why it is closed off to foreign media.
 Papua is like a festering sore on the body of the Indonesian nation...
-We will be presented to the civilized world as barbarians who kill Papuans, even if we don't use sharp weapons".
+We are presented to the civilized world as barbarians who kill Papuans, even if we don’t use sharp weapons.”

 Comments